AdobeDocs/experience-manager-64.en/help/communities/using/deploy-communities.md

 **How to Install on Local AEM Instance**

-To install the packages visible in `adobeaemcloud.com` on a local AEM instance, the package must first be downloaded to a local disk :
+To install the packages visible in `adobeaemcloud.com` on a local AEM instance, the package must first be downloaded to a local disk:

 * select the **Assets** tab
 * select **download to disk**